Attaullahkhanit/mek/README.md

 mek-freq is a lightweight utility library designed to optimize rendering frequency and improve application performance.
 It provides implementations for debounce and throttle functions, helping control how frequently functions execute in response to events.

 Installation
-Install the mek-freq package via npm:
+Install the mek-freq package via npm: npm install mek-freq

-bash Copy code
-npm install mek-freq

 Features
 Debounce: Ensures that a function is executed only after a specified delay following the last event.